Sky Yeager

 All

-Links-There are so many kindred spirits doing the work out there.
+Linkswww.rainmother.com/-There are so many kindred spirits doing the work out there.
 I include these links to help our community connect with one another.

 FAIRY CONGRESS - Offers a summer weekend gathering in person with workshops, circles and of course faeries and nature beings!
 They also offer a winter virtual weekend with amazing guest speakers like Orion Foxwood, David Spangler and R.J.
 Stewart.
 I highly recommend joining the online network to participate in monthly workshops, circles, and book clubs. https://fairycongress.com/ SACRED HOOP Magazine Guide to Shamanism Compilation- http://www.sacredhoop.org/Pages/FreeGuide.html Owner Valeria Pearson lovingly created SOLE TO SOUL YOGA studio with a community focus.
 There are classes for all levels and events that lift the spirit.
-I am delighted to partner with her to offer a kirtan chanting circle once a month. https://www.soletosoulyogaoregon.com/ My friend and herbalist mentor, LAWRENCE BIRCH is a Certified Clinical Herbalist, plant whisperer and shamanic practitioner.
-If you need custom tincture blends or are interested in a wildcrafting apprenticeship, he is the teacher extraordinaire: http://givingtreefarm.com/ ROGER WHEELOCK and GAYLE RUTH are shamanic practitioners and teachers in the Pachakuti Mesa Tradition. https://www.rainmother.com/ I am grateful to be able to take part in ceremony with them, and to support their love for the Peruvian people through the World Ayni Association.
-NEW WORLD KIRTAN = Kitzie's podcasts include interviews with artists and kirtan music.
-I love attending her weekly Satsang group and the New World Kirtan Band concerts - newworldkirtan.com/ |
+I am grateful to be able to hold circles and events in her studio. https://www.soletosoulyogaoregon.com/ My friend and herbalist mentor, LAWRENCE BIRCH is a Certified Clinical Herbalist, plant whisperer and shamanic practitioner.
+If you need custom tincture blends or are interested in a wildcrafting apprenticeship, he is the teacher extraordinaire: http://givingtreefarm.com/ ROGER WHEELOCK and GAYLE RUTH are shamanic practitioners and teachers in the Pachakuti Mesa Tradition in Asheville NC.
+I am grateful to be able to take part in ceremony with them, and to support their love for the Peruvian people through the World Ayni Association.
+Gayle has a beautiful practice of helping others through the art of despacho ceremony which you can find out more and book here http://www.rainmother.com/and Roger has a shamanic practice https://www.communityshaman.com/ NEW WORLD KIRTAN = Kitzie's podcasts include interviews with artists and kirtan music.
+I love attending her weekly Satsang group and the New World Kirtan Band concerts - newworldkirtan.com/ NOTE!

 Want to keep in touch?
 Every month I send an email with my latest article.
 I also have updates about workshop offerings and community events.
 I never sell or share your information and I will never abuse the privilege of being allowed into your mailbox.